Subscribe to Healing Emails for Parents

 I’d been taught that emotions (other than anger) were a sign of weakness.
 Shows of sorrow, confusion, helplessness, and fear would be cause for demotion to a “lesser of a man” status.
 Tears would be automatic grounds for a significant drop in stature on the male scale.
 “Be a man!”
 “Suck it up,” “Get over it” and other clichés borrowed from sports and warfare, were not only useless – they were harmful.

-The cultural norm for being a man encourages us to shut down and shut up, less we suffer another loss, our status.
+The cultural norm for being a man encourages us to shut down and shut up, lest we suffer another loss, our status.
 Dr. Mike Freidman, the father of Type-A Behavior and one of my mentors, called this “status insecurity.”
-Is it any wonder that 85% of participants who seek grief support after the death of a child, spouse, or parent, are women?
-Men who are overwhelmed by the intensity of their grief and defenseless against their own feelings of sorrow, will try to outrun, out-numb, out-busy their way over and around grief. …
+Is it any wonder that 85% of participants who seek grief support after the death of a child, spouse, or parent are women?
+Men who are overwhelmed by the intensity of their grief and defenseless against their own feelings of sorrow will try to outrun, out-numb, out-busy their way over and around grief. …

-Taught to hide, deny, repress and outright avoid our feelings, or fake it by telling everyone “I’m fine,” men learn to fool themselves into believing they can just hold their breath or think their way around it.
-These men become the dumbed down, crusty, diluted version of their former selves.
+Taught to hide, deny, repress, and outright avoid our feelings or fake them by telling everyone, “I’m fine,” men learn to fool themselves into believing they can hold their breath or think their way around it.
+These men become the dumbed-down, crusty, diluted version of their former selves.
 But the debt comes due.
-Cut off from their feelings, hearts and too often, their loved ones, they wither.
+Cut off from their feelings, hearts, and, too often, their loved ones, they wither.
 As if life after loss wasn’t difficult enough. …